shantoroy/shantoroy.github.io/_pages/about.md

 Before joining UH, I worked as a lecturer in the Dept. of CSE, Green University of Bangladesh.
 I like to collaborate with other researchers and together we have been working on projects and publications.
 I also love to have hands-on experiences on System Administration that made me take part in RHCSA, RHCE, Openstack, CCNA, etc vendor courses, and exams.
 I intend to gather more knowledge that covers the topics of DevSecOps.

 I love to `travel` a lot.
 I love sports too, the most favorite one is obviously `Cycling`.
 Apart from that, I play `Cricket` and `Football`(Soccer). `Photography` and music attracts me as well.
-In my spare time, I like to read Quora discussions and to watch movies. life is short, so much to explore, isn't it..? :)
+In my spare time, I like to read Quora discussions and to watch movies. life is short, so much to explore, isn't it..? :sunglasses:

 ## Contact
 Shanto Roy\\